MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/segmentation.rst.txt

         xlabel('Time (frames)');
         ylabel('Fluorescence (dF/F)');

-2. **C_all**: Deconvolved neuronal activity
+2. :code:`C_all`: Deconvolved neuronal activity
-    - **Description**: `C_all` contains the deconvolved activity traces, which represent the estimated underlying neuronal firing rates.
+    - The deconvolved activity traces, which represent the estimated underlying neuronal firing rates.
 This data is derived from `T_all` through a deconvolution process that attempts to remove the effects of calcium dynamics.
-    - **Usage**: This data can be used to study the inferred spiking activity of neurons, which is often more directly related to neuronal communication than raw fluorescence data.
+    - This data can be used to study the inferred spiking activity of neurons, which is often more directly related to neuronal communication than raw fluorescence data.
-    - **Example**:

     .. code-block:: matlab